 5. The Clockmaker’s Museum (London, UK)

 Formerly located in the Guildhall complex in the City of London since 1874, The Clockmaker’s Museum moved to South Kensington at the Science Museum’s 2nd Level in 2015.
-It boasts the world’s oldest clock and watch collection that spans 600 watches, 80 clocks, 25 marine chronometers, and a number of fine sundials.
-It also includes hand engraving samples and a chronological view of the history of innovation in watch and clock-making in London from 1600 to the present day.
+It boasts the world’s oldest clock and watches collection that spans 600 watches, 80 clocks, 25 marine chronometers, and a number of fine sundials.
+It also includes hand engraving samples and a chronological view of the history of innovation in watch and clock-making in London, from 1600 to the present day.
 Indeed, this place is a must-visit on your next trip to London!

-Some of the most iconic timepieces you can find in this museum include creations by Edward East and Thomas Tompion, an astronomical table clock possibly owned by Isaac Newton made by Samuel Watson, chronometers by Thomas Earnshaw, and a whole lot more.
+Some of the most iconic timepieces you can find in this museum include creations of Edward East and Thomas Tompion, an astronomical table clock possibly owned by Isaac Newton made by Samuel Watson, chronometers by Thomas Earnshaw, and a whole lot more.
 The institution holds great weight in the industry that even notable names in the industry worked to maintain and upholds its collection.
 That includes George Daniels, the inventor of the coaxial escapement, who serves as an Assistant Honorary Surveyor of the Collection.